Did The Bishop Who Officiated Aretha Franklin’s Funeral Grope Ariana Grande? Bishop Apologizes After Outrage

-The Bishop who officiated the funeral of Aretha Franklin has apologized after outrage over the way he pressed his fingers against a side of singer Ariana Grande’s breasts, according to the Huffington Post.
+The Bishop who officiated the funeral of Aretha Franklin has apologized after the outrage over the way he pressed his fingers against a side of singer Ariana Grande’s breasts, according to the Huffington Post.

 Bishop Charles H. Ellis III led the funeral services of the Queen of Soul as a host of musical stars paid their tributes to Franklin.
 One of them, Ariana Grande, performed “(You Make Me Feel Like) A Natural Woman” much to the delight of the assembled audience at Detroit’s Greater Grace Temple.
 But it was what transpired after her performance that left people a little uncomfortable.